jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

 val indent : Printer -> Printer
 {% endhighlight %}

-Finally we need some means to compose printers; Let's require that our printer type forms a [monoid] by introducing an empty printer and a binary operator for combining two printers:
+Finally we need some means for composing printers; One way to achieve compositionality is to require that our printer type forms a [monoid] by introducing an empty printer along with a binary operator for combining two printers:

 {% highlight fsharp %}
 /// Doesn't print anything.